Frosty77777/BACKENDassignment4/README.md

 - Check if port 3000 is already in use
 - Verify all dependencies are installed: `npm install`
 - Check MongoDB connection string in `.env` file
-- Verify JWT_SECRET is set in `.env` file
+- Verify SESSION_SECRET is set in `.env` file

 ### Authentication errors
-- Verify token is included in `Authorization` header
+- Verify you're logged in (check session cookie)
-- Check token format: `Bearer <token>`
+- Try logging out and logging back in
-- Ensure token hasn't expired (7 days default)
+- Clear browser cookies and try again
-- Verify JWT_SECRET matches between token creation and verification
+- Check that SESSION_SECRET is set in `.env` file

 ### Authorization errors (403 Forbidden)
 - Ensure user has "admin" role for POST, PUT, DELETE operations
-- Verify token belongs to an admin user
+- Verify you're logged in as an admin user
-- Check user role in database
+- Check user role in database or via `/api/auth/profile` endpoint

 ### MongoDB connection errors
 - Verify MongoDB is running (if using local instance)